Swallowed object

 7-minute read

-If someone has swallowed a button battery or magnet, call triple zero (000) and ask for an ambulance or go to the nearest hospital emergency department.
+If someone has swallowed a button battery or magnet, call triple zero (000) or go to the nearest hospital emergency department.
 Don’t try to get them to vomit and don’t let them eat or drink anything.
+Don’t wait for symptoms to develop.

 Key facts